-The MA-Applied Linguistics/TESOL program prides itself on offering its students an unusually large variety of supervised teaching opportunities to build valuable experience in a range of contexts.
+The MA-Applied Linguistics/TESOL program prides itself on offering its students a variety of supervised teaching opportunities to build valuable experience in a range of contexts.

 Teaching Composition in an American University Context

 Students with teaching assistantships will be able to teach first-year composition to non-native English speakers (EN 120/121).
 In their first year in the program, students will co-teach with second-year MA Applied Linguistics/TESOL students as the teachers of record.
 Teaching assignments are made by the English department upon the recommendation of the MA-Applied Linguistics/TESOL coordinator.
 During graduate advising each semester, the coordinator solicits students’ preferences concerning their future assignments.

 Students with teaching assistantships will also have the opportunity to teach composition to native English speakers (EN 101/102) while taking EN 533 and EN 534 and attending a workshop conducted by the First-Year Writing Program.

 Following an extensive orientation to the art and skill of tutoring, students with teaching assistantships will typically work ten hours a week in the University Writing Center as part of their teaching assignments.